Lucasmouchague/site_statique_Lucas_Mouchague/README.md

 git clone https://github.com/Lucasmouchague/site_statique_Lucas_Mouchague
 cd site_statique_Lucas_Mouchague
 ```
-Once your in the directory you have to install some packages to do that you can execute the command
+Once your in the directory you have to install some packages to do that you can execute the command.
 ```
 pip install -r requirements.txt
 ```